2600hz/kazoo/applications/crossbar/doc/basics.md

 * `/v2/accounts/{ACCOUNT_ID}/resources/{RESOURCE_ID}`
     * GET: Fetches the full representation of the resource
-    * POST: Updates the full respresentation of the resource
+    * POST: Updates the full representation of the resource
     * DELETE: Deletes the resource

 ##### PATCH